EmaMaker/uni-medical-robotics-project/README.md

 In particular, the vanilla WEART SDK animates the hand interpolating between a _open_, _abducted_ and _closed_ animation, depending on a _closure_ parameter between [0, 1].
 Each finger has its own _closure_ parameter, where 0 corresponds to a completely extended finger and 1 completely curled finger.
 Additionally, the thumb has an _abduction_ parameter, although its value is handled as another _closure_ in the communication between Unity and the [middleware](#middleware).

+Our objective is instead to consider each finger as it were a robotic manipulator (e.g. a 3R planar robot for the index and middle fingers) and animate it using inverse kinematics.
+At the moment, this is achieved by tracking an arc of circle trajectory between the extended and curled position of the finger, using velocity control.
+Furthermore, a null space term is used to keep the joint angles in [0, PI/2], so to ensure a natural movement for the fingers.

 In a second moment, the hand will be tracked with the inbuilt cameras of the VR headset instead of the haptic interface.

 ## WEART Middleware and communication with Unity